zowe/docs-site/docs/user-guide/api-mediation/configuration-extender-passtickets.md

 PassTickets must be enabled for every user who requires access to the API service.
 :::

-### Security configuration that allows the Zowe API Gateway to generate PassTickets for an API service
+### Security configuration to allow Zowe API Gateway to generate PassTickets for an API service

 Consult with your security administrator to issue security commands to allow the Zowe started task user ID to generate PassTickets for the API service.